diegohaz/constate/README.md

 ## TypeScript

 Constate is written in TypeScript and exports many useful types to help you.
-When creating a new container, you can start by defining its public API.
+When creating a new container, you can start by defining its **public API**.
 That is, the props that are passed to the children function:

 ```ts
 interface State {